Adriana Accorsi: Early years

 Accorsi was born on 17 March 1973 in Itapuranga.
-Her father was teacher and former mayor of Goiânia Darci Accorsi, and Lucide Verônica Sauthier Accorsi.
+Her father was teacher and former mayor of Goiânia Darci Accorsi, and her mother was Lucide Verônica Sauthier Accorsi.
 Her parents moved from Rio Grande do Sul to Goiás prior to her being born.
 She has been acquainted with party activism since she was a child.
 In the 1990s, she became active in political action with the youth wing of the PT, including as president.

 She graduated with a law degree from Federal University of Goiás (UFG) and specialized in criminal sciences and public safety management.

 Accorsi became a lawyer, only resigning when she was chosen to be the police chief of the State of Goiá in 1999.
 She worked with the police departments of cities such as Bela Vista, Cristianópolis, Nazário, and Turvânia, among others.

 She is married to philosopher Fábio Fazzion, with whom they have two daughters, Verônica and Helena.